SlepiK/Apalinea/README.md

 	<li><code>plan.processOrdered();</code> - Process one iteration through the stream (ordered) </li>
 </ol>

-For an working example look into <code>example/example.cpp</code>.
+For a working example look into <code>example/example.cpp</code>.

 ## Version and Changes
-Currently is Apalinea after a breaking change in the version v1.0.0.Orez available.
+Currently, Apalinea is after a breaking change in the version v1.0.0.Orez available.
 At that change the full library has moved into its own namespace and a name change was fulfilled.